Meghalaya: One dead as clashes erupt, curfew imposed in Shillong

 Police said the man has been identified as Lurshai Hynniewta, who worked as a taxi driver.
 He was wounded in the attack and later succumbed to his injuries.

 The incident occurred following the student union’s meeting to discuss the Citizenship Amendment Act and the Inner Line Permit.
-The permit is a document required by foreigners or non-local Indian citizens to enter places designated “protected areas”.
-Until recently, the regime covered all of Arunachal Pradesh, Mizoram and most of Nagaland.
-Over the years, Manipur has seen agitations demanding the same protections.
+The permit, a document required by foreigners or non-local Indian citizens to enter places designated “protected areas”, is a long-standing demand of tribal groups in Meghalaya.
+In the North East, it currently applies to Manipur, Mizoram, Arunachal Pradesh and most of Nagaland.
+In 2013, protests demanding that the permit be made applicable to Meghalaya turned violent, killing four.

 “There was a KSU meeting in Ichamati today [Friday] afternoon,” Meghalaya Police said.
 “Around 3 pm, after the meeting, clashes broke out between KSU members and local non-tribals of the area.
 Thereafter, the KSU members burnt a haystack at the edge of the market and attempted to burn a house.
 The non-tribals retaliated, and stoned a bus carrying KSU members.”